hydraulic-software/conveyor/guidebook/docs/tutorial/tortoise/2-create-or-adapt-a-project.md

 Every project needs a reverse DNS (RDNS) name.
 RDNS names are used by some operating systems to keep apps separate even if they share a brand name.
 Domain name ownership isn't checked by anything.

+Use `names-with-dashes` when separating words, not `camelCase`, as that way you'll get smarter defaults.

 If you don't have a website consider creating a [GitHub](https://www.github.com) account and then using `io.github.youruser.yourproject`, which will ensure no naming conflicts with anyone else.
-Use `names-with-dashes` when separating words, not `camelCase`, as that way you'll get smarter defaults.
+Generated projects will then be configured for GitHub Releases and Pages out of the box.

 ## Generating a starter project